-Abbreviation for "American Viticultural Area" (in some sources also "Approved Viticultural Area"), the appellation system commonly used in the USA.
-It was actually introduced at the insistence of Californian grape growers in particular.
-This was because the classification system based on climate zones developed in California in the 1940s had not proved to be effective.
-From 1970 onwards, all US states were examined with regard to their geographical characteristics by the then BATF (today TTB = Alcohol and Tobacco Tax and Trade Bureau) in accordance with a commission from the US federal government.
-This was, for example, the suitability of certain regions for a certain grape variety.
-In 1978, some geographical areas were then classified for the first time, thus creating the conditions for a system of origin according to the French Appellation d'Origine Protégée.
-The first systems, which were still very heterogeneous, were based on political state or county boundaries.
+Abbreviation for "American Viticultural Area" (also "Approved Viticultural Area"), the appellation system commonly used in the USA.
+It was introduced at the insistence of Californian grape growers in particular.
+This was because the classification system by climate zone developed in California in the 1940s had proved to be inadequate.
+From 1970 onwards, all US states were analysed by the then BATF (now TTB = Alcohol and Tobacco Tax and Trade Bureau) on behalf of the US federal government with regard to their geographical characteristics.
+This included, for example, the suitability of certain regions for a particular grape variety.
+In 1978, some geographical areas were then classified for the first time, creating the conditions for an origin system based on the French Appellation d'Origine Protégée.
+The first systems, which were still very inconsistent, were based on political state or county borders.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl